Who should start the process to get tested?

 To mitigate the possibility of being infected, our site will take multiple strategies into consideration.

-Second, we also will have staff in the appropriate PPE, including masks and face shields for those interacting with patients.
-With this protection the likelihood of a droplet from an infected individual pass to an uninfected individual.
+In addition to separating testing from the rest of the facility, we also will have staff in the appropriate PPE, including masks and face shields for those interacting with patients.
+With this protection, it is very unlikely a droplet from an infected individual pass to an uninfected individual.
 The face shield is a physical barrier, and the mask serves as a barrier for both access to and from the mouth and nose.
 As always, staff will change gloves between patients, to prevent cross contamination of patients.

 Additionally, our team will use the appropriate CDC and epidemiologist recommended cleaning tactics to sanitize any surfaces that are used.